Title IX & Sexual Violence Prevention

 The Anew Center: Provides a 24/7 helpline for survivors of sexual assault and relationship violence (1-800-252-8748).
 The helpline can answer questions, provide referrals or send a victim advocate to meet with a survivor.
 Services are free and confidential.

-Health Center: Can provide treatment for injuries, the morning after pill, and referrals to providers for additional services.
+Health Center: Can provide treatment for injuries, sexual health services such as pap smears, pregnancy tests, testing for chlamydia and gonorrhea, emergency contraception, hormonal contraception and referrals to outside providers for additional services.
 The Health Center does not provide evidence collection services (also known as 'rape kits'), but they can provide students with transportation to Brooks Hospital to have evidence collected.
-Contact Information: LoGrasso Hall, (716)673-3131.
+Contact Information: LoGrasso Hall, http://students.fredonia.edu/healthcenter, (716)673-3131.

 Brooks Memorial Hospital: The hospital can provide medical treatment to survivors of sexual assault including treatment of injuries, STD testing and treatment, the morning after pill, and basic evidence collection (also known as 'rape kits').
 Advocates from The Anew Center can be contacted to provide advocacy services.
 Contact Information: 529 Central Avenue – Dunkirk, (716)366-1111.

-Emergency contraception (EC) is available the Health Center and FRED ASSIST (LoGrasso Hall) for $10.00.
-It is also available at area pharmacies for $40-$50.
+Emergency contraception (EC) is available at the Health Center for $10.00.
+In addition, area pharmacies carry EC, available without a prescription for about $40-$50.

-The Title IX Coordinator is specifically trained to offer support for anyone regarding an incident of sexual violence.
+Title IX Coordinator (Office of Diversity, Equity, & Inclusion) is specifically trained to offer support for anyone regarding an incident of sexual violence.
 The coordinator can assist in decision making related to filing criminal or on campus judicial charges, and would serve in the capacity of an investigator related to an on campus hearing process.
 The coordinator can assist in obtaining interim measures and helps to manage the campus response for intervention and training.
 The coordinator is a neutral role who also maintains statistical information related to reported sexual violence to understand the campus climate.
+Contact Information: Fenton Hall Room 143, (716)673-3358

-Student Conduct adjudicates cases for students who are charged with violations of the Students Rights and Responsibilities (Code of Conduct).
-Students may discuss issues of sexual assault, partner violence, stalking or other acts of misconduct by scheduling a meeting with the Director of Student Conduct at (716) 673-3271.
+Office of Student Conduct adjudicates cases for students who are charged with violations of the Students Rights and Responsibilities (Code of Conduct).
+Students may discuss issues of sexual assault, partner violence, stalking or other acts of misconduct by scheduling a meeting with the Director of Student Conduct.
+Contact Information: Lisa Newell, Director of Student Conduct, S212 Williams Center, (716) 673-4726.

-The Fredonia Police Department can assist students who have experienced sexual assault, partner violence, and/or stalking off campus.
+Fredonia Village Police can assist students who have experienced sexual assault, partner violence, and/or stalking off campus.
+Contact Information: Temple Street, Fredonia, NY, (716) 679-1531.

 If you have any questions or concerns, please contact the Title IX Coordinator.